ijl/orjson/README.md

 orjson supports CPython 3.8, 3.9, 3.10, 3.11, and 3.12.
 It distributes
 amd64/x86_64, aarch64/armv8, arm7, POWER/ppc64le, and s390x wheels for Linux,
 amd64 and aarch64 wheels for macOS, and amd64 and i686/x86 wheels for Windows.
-orjson  does not support PyPy.
+orjson does not and will not support PyPy. orjson does not and will not support PEP 554 subinterpreters.
 Releases follow semantic versioning and serializing a new object type without an opt-in flag is considered a breaking change.